 Do you need a builder in Bristol?
 Finding your ideal local builder is easy through Plentific.
 When you post a job with Plentific, local builders will quickly be in touch to offer bespoke quotes.
 Comparing your candidates is easy as well: each has a profile page where you can view their qualifications, customer reviews and past projects.
-If you hire a ‘Verified’ Pro, you can also gain protection from the Plentific Guarantee, which will cover your entire project from start to finish.
+Every job booked via Plentific will also be covered by the Plentific Guarantee.

 Builders are diverse tradesmen that can handle a huge variety of jobs.
 A builder’s usual work could include garden wall construction or chimney breast removal, or they may prefer to take on larger projects such as basement conversions, home extensions or even conservatory installation.
 While ‘builder’ is not a specialist rose, a good candidate will have excellent knowledge of construction, a practiced hand and time management skills that will ensure a fantastic finished project in as short a time as possible.

 A local builder in Bristol is likely to do jobs in and around Clifton, Arnos Vale, Ashley Down, Ashton Vale, Avonmouth, Aztec West, Henbury, Hengrove, Henleaze, Hillfields and Horfield.
 It's likely they cover South Gloucestershire and North Somerset which could include Swindon and Bath.

 When looking for a local Bristol builder, there are two things to remember.
 The first is that certain builders in Bristol will only serve their local boroughs, so that they can minimise travel costs.
 For this reason, a builder based around Avonmouth might turn down a job close to Whitchurch Park, or a builder working near Lawrence Hill may choose to stick to jobs around Bristol City Centre.